-This paper basically covered the impact of remuneration on employees' attitude in Bingham University, Nigeria for the period of 12 years, from 2005 to 2017.
+This paper basically covered the impact of remuneration on employees' attitude in Bingham University, Nigeria.
+The period of this study shall be 12 years, from 2005 to 2017.
 This period is long enough to enable the researcher come up with comparative findings.
 Also, the researcher will restrict the study to only areas that are related to the topic under review.